-School uniforms: Impacts on student achievement, attendance and behavior
+School uniforms: Do they really improve student achievement, attendance and behavior?

 Decades ago, uniforms were mostly worn by students who went to private or parochial schools.
 But as public schools nationwide have focused more on improving standardized test scores and campus safety, a growing number have begun requiring their students to wear uniforms – typically, a polo shirt of a particular color paired with navy or khaki pants, skirts or shorts.
 About 20 percent of public schools in the United States required uniforms in 2013-14 — up from almost 12 percent in 1999-2000, according to the National Center for Education Statistics (NCES).